ngoldack/cz-git-universal-jira-conventional/README.md

-# cz-github-jira-conventional
+# cz-git-universal-jira-conventional

-**cz-github-jira-conventional** is a plugin for the [**commitizen tools**](https://github.com/commitizen-tools/commitizen), a toolset that helps you to create [**conventional commit messages**](https://www.conventionalcommits.org/en/v1.0.0/).
+**cz-git-universal-jira-conventional** is a plugin for the [**commitizen tools**](https://github.com/commitizen-tools/commitizen), a toolset that helps you to create [**conventional commit messages**](https://www.conventionalcommits.org/en/v1.0.0/).
 Since the structure of conventional commits messages is standardized they are machine readable and allow commitizen to automaticially calculate and tag [**semantic version numbers**](https://semver.org/) as well as create **CHANGELOG.md** files for your releases.

 This plugin extends the commitizen tools by:
-- **require a Jira issue id** in the commit message
+- **adding a Jira issue id** in the commit message (can be optional, see config below)
-- **create links to GitHub** commits in the CHANGELOG.md
+- **create links to Git-Repository** commits in the CHANGELOG.md
 - **create links to Jira** issues in the CHANGELOG.md

+This plugin is a fork of the original [cz-github-jira-conventional plugin](https://github.com/apheris/cz-github-jira-conventional).
+Without it, this plugin would not be possible.
+It extends it by adding generic git commit path support for different git platforms and the option for leaving the jira issue id empty.

-When you call commitizen `commit` you will be required you to enter the scope of your commit as a Jira issue id (or multiple issue ids, prefixed or without prefix, see config below).
+When you call commitizen `commit` you will be prompted to enter the scope of your commit as a Jira issue id (or multiple issue ids, prefixed or without prefix, see config below).
 ```
 > cz commit
 ?
 Select the type of change you are committing fix: A bug fix.
 Correlates with PATCH in SemVer